driskell/log-courier/README.md

 The log-courier program can then be found in the 'bin' folder.

-A genkey utility can also be found in 'bin' when ZMQ support is built.
-This utility will generate CurveZMQ key pair configurations for you.

 *If you receive errors, try using `gmake` instead.*

 ### Logstash Integration